vives-projectwerk-2-2020/LoRaWAN-antenna/README.md

 ### Develop the PCB

-first you need to develop the PCB.
+First you need to develop the PCB.
 You can do this by sending a zip to a manufacturer.
-Like for example with this manufacturer.
-[JLCPCB](https://jlcpcb.com/)
+Like for example with this manufacturer([JLCPCB](https://jlcpcb.com/)).
 The ZIP file is located here in the root and is called 'LoRaWAN_antenna.zip'.
 You can download and upload this on the manufacturer's website.
 If you want to make changes to the PCB you can edit it in the folder 'PCB-antenna-eagle'.

 ### Order the components